 Our nominating and corporate governance committee is comprised of Mr. DuGan, Ms. Johnson and Mr. Kadens, with Mr. DuGan serving as chair.
+Effective June 5, 2025, our nominating and corporate governance committee will be comprised of Mr. Carr, Ms. Johnson and Ms. Rollman, with Mr. Carr serving as chair.
 The board of directors has adopted a written charter for the nominating and corporate governance committee, a current copy of which is available to shareholders on our website at https://ir.newlake.com/corporate-governance/governance-documents.
 Our nominating and corporate governance committee charter details the principal functions of the nominating and corporate governance committee, including:

-- identifying and recommending to the full board of directors qualified candidates for election as directors and recommending nominees for election as directors at the Annual Meeting of stockholders subject to the terms of the Amended and Restated Investor Rights Agreement (i) nominees to fill vacancies or new positions on the Board; and (ii) the slate of nominees to stand for election by the Company's stockholders at each Annual Meeting of stockholders; - developing and recommending to the board of directors corporate governance guidelines and implementing and monitoring such guidelines; - reviewing and making recommendations on matters involving the general operation of the board of directors, including board size and composition, and committee composition and structure; - · recommending to the board of directors, nominees for each committee of the board of directors; - annually facilitating the assessment of the board of directors' performance as a whole and of the individual directors, as required by applicable law, regulations and the OTCQX corporate governance listing standards; and - · overseeing the board of directors' evaluation of management.
+- identifying and recommending to the full board of directors qualified candidates for election as directors and recommending nominees for election as directors at the Annual Meeting of stockholders subject to the terms of the Amended and Restated Investor Rights Agreement (i) nominees to fill vacancies or new positions on the board; and (ii) the slate of nominees to stand for election by the Company's stockholders at each Annual Meeting of stockholders; - · developing and recommending to the board of directors corporate governance guidelines and implementing and monitoring such guidelines; - reviewing and making recommendations on matters involving the general operation of the board of directors, including board size and composition, and committee composition and structure; - · recommending to the board of directors, nominees for each committee of the board of directors; - annually facilitating the assessment of the board of directors' performance as a whole and of the individual directors, as required by applicable law, regulations and the OTCQX corporate governance listing standards; and - · overseeing the board of directors' evaluation of management.